bitcraft/pyscroll/README.md

 For Python 2.7 & 3.3+ and Pygame 1.9

-A simple, fast module for adding scrolling maps to your new or existing game.
+A simple & fast module for animated scrolling maps for your new or existing game.

 Introduction